-When interest rates change, bond market values fluctuate in the market.
-Bonds with longer maturities and lower coupons tend to see the most price volatility.
+When interest rates change, bond prices in the secondary market change too.
+Bonds with longer maturities and lower coupons tend to have the most price volatility.

-When a bond has a long maturity, it tends to be more sensitive to interest rate changes.
-Time has a compounding effect on market values.
-Assume you own a 1-year bond and a 20-year bond in your portfolio.
-When interest rates rise, market values for both bonds will fall.
-The 20-year bond’s price will fall more in price.
-Let’s talk about why.
+Assume you own a 1-year bond and a 20-year bond.
+If interest rates rise, the market value of both bonds will fall.
+The 20-year bond’s price will fall more.
+Here’s why.

-Bonds with lower coupons have more price volatility than bonds with higher coupons.
-To understand this, assume you own two 10-year bonds.
-One has a 2% coupon and the other has a 10% coupon.
+Bonds with lower coupons tend to have more price volatility than bonds with higher coupons.

 When interest rates rise, the value of both bonds will fall.
-The 2% coupon bond will fall further in price because it has less interest to reinvest back into the market at the new, higher rate of interest.
-The 10% coupon bond pays much more interest and gives more money to the bondholder to reinvest back into the market at the new, higher rate of interest.
+The 2% coupon bond will usually fall further because it pays less interest along the way.
+With less interest coming in, the bondholder has less cash to reinvest at the new, higher rates.

 Here’s a video breakdown of a practice question regarding price volatility:

-The concept of duration is part of the same “family of ideas” as price volatility.
-In fact, the debt security with the longest maturity and the lowest coupon will maintain the highest duration.
+The concept of duration is closely related to price volatility.
+In general, the debt security with the longest maturity and the lowest coupon will have the highest duration.

 20 year, $1,000 par, 10% debenture trading for 120